akashpandit3010/Talentlink/README.md

 ## Overview

-This repository will stay in sync with your deployed chats on [v0.app](https://v0.app).
+This repository will stay in sync with our deployed chats on [v0.app](https://v0.app).
-Any changes you make to your deployed app will be automatically pushed to this repository from [v0.app](https://v0.app).
+Any changes we make to our deployed app will be automatically pushed to this repository from [v0.app](https://v0.app).

 ## Deployment

-Your project is live at:
+The Project is live at:

 **[[https://vercel.com/chirag-ferwanis-projects/v0-talent-link-communication-system](https://vercel.com/chirag-ferwanis-projects/v0-talent-link-communication-system)](https://talentlinkweb.vercel.app/)**